 As a frequent Disneyland vacationer, I only book reservations for table service in advance for weekends or very busy times of the year (like summer or holidays).
 There are a FEW exceptions!

-- Another exception is Goofy’s Kitchen.
-And truly if character dining is a MUST, then you should definitely book ADR for all Character Dining.
+- Another exception is character dining, namely Goofy’s Kitchen and Disney Princess Adventures Breakfast.
+If character dining is a MUST, then you should definitely book ADR for all Character Dining.

 Advantages of ADR –

 - Plans made ahead of time so there are no concerns about when or where you’ll eat while in the Park.

 - Guaranteed seating at popular restaurants without fear of being turned away.